ACT — Trinsic

 Family and Intimate Relationships

 What kind of partner, parent, sibling, or family member do you want to be?
-What qualities matter most to you in these relationships?

 Importance to me